-About one in four urban properties across Perth has a garden bore.
-Collectively, garden bore users across the Perth and Peel regions take about 24 per cent of all groundwater used.
-In 2020, the Department of Water and Environmental Regulation estimated there are over 100,000 garden bores abstracting a total of over 100 gigalitres a year (over 100 billion litres).
+About one in four urban properties across Perth uses a garden bore.
+Collectively, garden bore users take about one fifth (22%) of all groundwater used across the Perth and Mandurah areas.
+In 2021, the Department of Water and Environmental Regulation estimate there are about 180,000 households using garden bores, taking a total of about 90 gigalitres a year (90 billion litres).